ethansaxenian/clip/DOCS.md

 **Options**:

 * `-c, --clear`: Clears the specified register.  [default: False]
-* `-s, --show`: Show the contents of all registers as a json string.  [default: False]
 * `-V, --version`: Print version information.  [default: False]
+* `-f, --cache-file TEXT`: Specify the path to the file where the register contents will be stored.  [env var: CLIP_CACHE_FILE; default: /Users/ethansaxenian/.clip.json]
+* `-l, --list`: Show the contents of all registers as a json string.  [default: False]
 * `-r, --reset`: Clears all registers.  [default: False]
 * `--help`: Show this message and exit.